History of the state of São Paulo: Old Republic and the "Coffee with Milk politics"

 Meanwhile, in the state, Américo Brasiliense handed over the government to Major Sérgio Tertuliano Castelo Branco, who soon passed it on to whoever was entitled: vice president José Alves de Cerqueira César.
 This, in the face of the spirit of riot and monarchical reaction that reigned, dissolved the Legislative Assembly, immediately called another Congress and deposed all the city councils of the state.
 Elections were held for deputies and senators for the second state legislature, which took place on April 7, 1892.
 Always showing determination and firmness, Cerqueira César called on the electorate to choose a new president of the state: Bernardino de Campos, the first São Paulo governor elected by direct suffrage.

 After 1904, the mandates of the presidents of the state of São Paulo stabilized, every four years.
 Jorge Tibiriçá Piratininga reformed the police in São Paulo.
 In 1910, in a failed campaign, the paulistas supported the candidacy of Rui Barbosa to the presidency of the republic, with the president of São Paulo Albuquerque Lins as their vice.
 Defeated Rui Barbosa and assuming the presidency Hermes da Fonseca, São Paulo took the risk of federal intervention in Salvations Policy, however, with the election of the Counselor Rodrigues Alves, president of São Paulo from 1912 to 1916, thanks to his prestige throughout Brazil, São Paulo escaped federal intervention.

 The president of São Paulo from 1916 to 1920, Dr. Altino Arantes Marques, faced the Five Greats: the Great War, the great frost of 1918, the strikes of 1917, the Spanish flu and the invasion of locusts in the interior of São Paulo.

 Dr. Washington Luís, who governed São Paulo from 1920 to 1924, revolutionized São Paulo with his motto "Governing is opening roads", and currently, 19 of the 20 best Brazilian highways are from São Paulo.

 In 1924, during the Carlos de Campos presidency, the 1924 Revolution took place in São Paulo, which forced Carlos de Campos to withdraw from the capital.
 Destruction and depredation and bombing happened on the part of the federal government.
 The rebels were defeated and headed for the interior of Brazil.

 Dr. Washington Luís came to the presidency of the republic in 1926; however, he was deposed on October 24, 1930.

-Revolutions of 1930 and 1932
+Revolutions of 1930 and 1932 (Brazilian Civil War of 1932)

 On March 1, 1930, the president of São Paulo, Júlio Prestes, was elected president of the republic, obtaining 91% of the valid votes in São Paulo.
 The Brazilian Revolution of 1930 however prevented him from taking office, and also overthrew the sitting president, Washington Luís, who had been president of São Paulo from 1920 to 1924.
 São Paulo was then governed by the winners of the Revolution of 1930, and soon afterwards revolted, leading the Revolution of 1932.
 Júlio Prestes and Washington Luís were exiled.
 Newspapers that had supported the Progressive Republican Party (PRP) were shut down.